Andesha/StudyTemplate/README.md

 ## First Steps

-To set up the environment, first install Jupyter Lab based on setup instructions from the Python software carpentry linked below.
+To set up the environment, first install Jupyter Lab based on setup instructions from the Python software carpentry linked in this document.

 ### Alternative Methods